immannan/elasticsearch/md/Lab_4.md

 onward, the cumulative hourly usage has the sum of all the hourly buckets we\'ve seen so far.

-Pipeline aggregations are powerful.
-They can compute derivatives, moving averages, the average over other buckets (as well as the min, max, and so on), and the average over previously calculated aggregations.

 Summary
 -------------------------

 In this lab, you learned how to use Elasticsearch to build powerful